danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 ![log of console output for TopoJSON with expansion to geometries member](https://i.ibb.co/rcPvmfX/topojson-level-2.png "TopoJSON log ouput")

 Notice the array under `geometries` has length 177.
-Those are distinct country entries, and because of our basemap is of the lowest resolution, we overlook some exceptionally small countries in this tutorial.
+Those are distinct country entries, and because of your basemap is of the lowest resolution, you overlook some exceptionally small countries in this tutorial.

 Now expand some of the `geometries` elements to find the country name associated with each entry.
 Try (**Object**) > `objects` > `countries` > `geometries` > `0` > `properties`, where you'll find the value `name`.
 You can log the 0th element's name by modifying the `componentDidMount()` callback (above) to instead log: